5ifar/Instantgram/Case Study/Case Study Solutions.md

 ---

 ## Case Study Questions and Solutions
-*The following queries have been executed using PostgreSQL v15 on pgAdmin 4.*
+*The following queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.*

 ### 1. We want to reward our users who have been around the longest.
 Find the 5 oldest users.